The Portal to Texas History has recently announced the call for submissions for its most recent round of the Rescuing Texas History program.

 Dr. Kenna Lang Archer is an instructor at Angelo State University in San Angelo, Texas, where she teaches U.S. environmental history, Texas history and American history.
 Her first book, Unruly Waters, was published by University of New Mexico Press.
 She recently finished writing an updated edition of Ogallala: Water for a Dry Land with John Opie and Char Miller.
 She will be presenting her current research project at the Western History Association meeting in October.

-Software Carpentry will host a two day workshop at Willis Library 9:00 a.m. - 4:30 p.m.
-Friday, January 26 and Saturday, January 27.
+Software Carpentry will host a two day workshop in Willis Library, Room 443 from 8:30 a.m. - 4:30 p.m.
+Tuesday, June 5 and Wednesday, June 6.
 The workshop will focus on teaching computing skills to students and faculty, specifically those wishing to use computer programming in their research.